 Climate Active certification marks a significant milestone for the NRMA, and we are committed to continuing to evolve our operations to reduce our carbon footprint and leading meaningful change.
 The NRMA is committed to developing a Sustainability Strategy with a detailed emission reduction roadmap for the next decade for the entire Group.

-Since 2010, the NRMA has set annual targets to reduce its carbon emissions with a focus on energy efficiency actions in delivering both cost savings and environmental benefits.
-We’ve also invested $10 million into an electric vehicle fast charging network powered by 100% renewable energy.
+NRMA Motoring and Membership has been reducing its GHG emissions since 2010 with a focus on energy efficiency in delivering both cost savings and environmental benefits.
+We’ve also invested $10 million into an electric vehicle fast charging network powered by renewable electricity.

 The NRMA EV Fast Charging network is the largest regional network in Australia and is delivered in partnership with local communities.

-Employing new, fit-for-purpose patrol vans which are less carbon intensive is becoming a priority for the NRMA, as is converting the current patrol vehicles to use LPG and growing the number of electric vehicles in the corporate fleet.
+Employing new, fit-for-purpose patrol vans which are less carbon intensive is becoming a priority for the NRMA, as is increasing the number of electric vehicles in the corporate fleet.